kantzz-GitHub/TasteCraft-iOS/README.md

 # Dont-Starve

-Source code for an iOS app to help find easy budget friendly recipes ...
 "Don't Starve!" is an iOS application that helps people with little to no experience in cooking to search, follow recipes in a straightforward "idiot-proof" manner.